Israel strikes and seals off Gaza after incursion by Hamas, which vows to execute hostages

 “There is no doubt that collective punishment is in violation of international law,” he told The Associated Press.
 “If and when it would lead to wounded children dying in hospitals because lack of energy, electricity, and supplies, it could amount to war crimes.”

-The Israeli seal will leave Gaza almost entirely dependent on its crossing into neighboring Egypt at Rafah, where cargo capacities are lower than other crossings into Israel.
+The Israeli siege will leave Gaza almost entirely dependent on its crossing into neighboring Egypt at Rafah, where cargo capacities are lower than other crossings into Israel.

-An Egyptian military official, speaking on condition of anonymity because he was not authorized to talk to the press, said more than 2 tons of medical supplies from the Egyptian Red Crescent were sent to Gaza and efforts were underway to organize food, and other deliveries, but the question of allowing in fuel was not yet decided.
+An Egyptian military official, speaking on condition of anonymity because he was not authorized to talk to the press, said more than 2 tons of medical supplies from the Egyptian Red Crescent were sent to Gaza and efforts were underway to organize food, and other deliveries.

-Egypt expressed fears of a possible exodus of Gazans onto its soil.
-The state-owned Al-Qahera news channel, which is close to security agencies, quoted an anonymous high-level official warning against “pushing Palestinians toward the Egyptian border.”

-Israeli Rear Adm.
-Daniel Hagari told reporters that Israeli bombardment was moving from district to district to destroy houses and buildings Israel says are being used by Hamas.
-Israel is planning to hit thousands of targets, he said.
-He said “hundreds” of Hamas militants were buried under rubble of buildings destroyed by Israel in the past 48 hours.
-His claims of the numbers – and his characterization of the dead as Hamas – could not be confirmed.

 The U.N. said more than 123,000 people have fled their homes in Gaza – many after Israeli warnings of imminent bombardment.
 The U.N. agency for Palestinian refugees, UNRWA, said a school sheltering more than 225 people took a direct hit.
 It did not say where the fire came from.

-Meanwhile, after about 48 hours of pitched battles, Hagari said the military has “control” of its border communities in southern Israel.
-He said 15 of 24 border communities have been evacuated, with the rest expected to be emptied in the coming day.
+New exchanges on Israel’s northern border Monday raised worries that the war could spread to a new front.

+Palestinian militants from the Islamic Jihad group slipped from Lebanon into Israel, sparking Israeli shelling into southern Lebanon.
+Lebanon’s Hezbollah militant group said five of its members were killed, and it retaliated with a volley of rockets and mortars at two Israeli army bases across the border.

-Earlier, Hamas spokesman Abdel-Latif al-Qanoua told the AP over the phone that the group’s fighters continued to battle outside Gaza and had captured more Israelis as recently as Monday morning.
+While the Israeli military said it had control of its border communities in southern Israel about 48 hours after the incursion, Hamas spokesman Abdel-Latif al-Qanoua told the AP that the group’s fighters continued to battle outside Gaza and had captured more Israelis as recently as Monday morning.

 He said the group aims to free all Palestinian prisoners held by Israel, which in the past has agreed to lopsided exchange deals in which it released large numbers of prisoners for individual captives or even the remains of soldiers.